hashicorp/terraform-provider-vault/website/docs/r/kubernetes_auth_backend_config.md

 * `issuer` - Optional JWT issuer.
 If no issuer is specified, `kubernetes.io/serviceaccount` will be used as the default issuer.

 * `disable_iss_validation` - (Optional) Disable JWT issuer validation.
 Allows to skip ISS validation.

+* `disable_local_ca_jwt` - (Optional) Disable defaulting to the local CA cert and service account JWT when running in a Kubernetes pod.

 ## Attributes Reference